kevinmel2000/monorepo/README.md

 Configurations depends on `EXMPLENV` environment variable and all configuration file must be in `*.yaml` format.

 If `EXMPLENV` not exist, the default value is `dev`.

+## Testutil - Sqlimporter

+Sqlimporter is used to create a random database or schema and import *.sql files schema.

 ## Bookapp and Rentapp